Your Privacy

 Why is my vagina dry?
 Common causes of vaginal dryness

 The hormone estrogen helps keep the vagina moist and maintains the thickness of the vaginal lining.
-When this hormone is low, it can cause dryness, itching, pain, and discomfort during sex (1).
+When, for some reason, your estrogen levels are low, for example after giving birth or having your ovaries removed (4,8) the amount of lubricant produced reduces and the vaginal tissue gets thinner and more fragile (7).
 This is known as atrophic vaginitis or vaginal atrophy.

+Your physical and mental health can greatly influence your libido and lubrication.
 There are several reasons why you might notice dryness during vaginal sex.
-Are you turned on by what your partner is doing?
-If not, open communication is key.
-What needs to change to make sex more enjoyable for you?
+Ask yourself, are you turned on by how you and your partner are interacting?
+Do you feel safe?
+What needs to change to make sex more pleasant for you?

-If you feel turned on but are still dry, your body may simply need time to catch up with your brain.
+If you feel turned on but are still dry, your body may simply need time to catch up with your brain or you can try using lube.
 Talk with your partner about increasing the amount of foreplay.
-If you have vaginal dryness and lack of sexual desire, you may be experiencing low libido.
-This can be caused by many factors, including medication and health conditions (9,11).
+Take some time to think about your own sexual health.
+If something doesn’t seem right to you, it probably is not right.
+If you have vaginal dryness and lack of sexual desire, you may be experiencing low libido, and it could be caused by many factors, including medication and health conditions (9,11).

-The hormones estrogen and progesterone fluctuate throughout your menstrual cycle.
-Vaginal dryness may increase when estrogen levels are lower (5).
-These hormones can also affect sexual desire.
-Sexual desire can increase leading up to ovulation and lessen when more progesterone is produced during the luteal phase—the days after ovulation and leading up to menstruation (5).
-Exactly how reproductive hormones influence the vagina and sex drive isn’t the same for everyone (13).
-A tracking app like Clue can help you discover what’s typical for you.
+The hormones estrogen and fluctuate throughout your menstrual cycle.
+These hormones also affect sexual desire.
+Vaginal dryness may increase in the second half of your cycle when estrogen levels are lower (4,16).
+Exactly how reproductive hormones influence the vagina and sex drive isn’t the same for everyone (16).
+Tracking your sexual desire with Clue can help you discover what’s typical for you.

-An allergy to chemicals in soap, detergent, lubricant, or hygiene products can impact your vagina.
-Your vagina is self-cleaning, so there is no need to use any internal washes (douches) or vaginal deodorants—in fact, they can be harmful.
-Research has linked the practice of douching with an increased risk of bacterial and yeast infections, pelvic inflammatory disease, cervical cancer, increased transmission of sexually transmitted infections (STIs), upper genital tract infections, endometritis (inflammation of the lining of the uterus), and other adverse health outcomes (14,15).
+Your vagina is a self-cleaning and balanced environment.
+Soaps, lubricants, hygiene products, internal washes (douches), or vaginal deodorants can negatively impact your vaginal health.
+Research has linked the practice of douching with an increased risk of bacterial and yeast infections, pelvic inflammatory disease, cervical cancer, increased transmission of sexually transmitted infections (STIs), upper genital tract infections, endometritis (inflammation of the lining of the uterus), and other adverse health outcomes (2,17,18).
+These conditions can affect your vaginal lubrication and sexual desire.

 What can I do about vaginal dryness?

-• Vaginal dryness caused by low estrogen levels is treated by several different options: vaginal moisturizers or lubricants, local vaginal estrogen cream or tablets, systemic estrogen (and progesterone if needed) therapy, or selective estrogen receptor modulators (SERMs) (4).
-Speak with your healthcare provider to find the best option for you.
+• Vaginal dryness caused by low estrogen levels can be treated with several different methods: vaginal moisturizers or lubricants, local vaginal estrogen cream or tablets, systemic estrogen (and progesterone if needed) therapy, or selective estrogen receptor modulators (SERMs) (6).
+Speak to your healthcare provider to find the best option for you.

 • For dryness caused by a medication, talk to your healthcare provider about trying another medication or ways to treat the dryness while on the medication.

 Oil-based products, such as petroleum jelly, baby oil, mineral oil, or vegetable oils, are not recommended and are likely to damage latex condoms and/or diaphragms.
 This increases your risk of pregnancy or STIs.
-Petroleum jelly also increases your risk of bacterial vaginosis (19).
-Hand or body lotions are not recommended either, as they can irritate vaginal tissues.
+Hand or body lotions are not recommended either, as they can irritate vaginal tissues (18).

 Understanding the causes of vaginal dryness and taking steps to treat it can lead to a more fulfilling sex life, whether with another person or on your own.
-Reach out to a healthcare provider if none of the treatments above work for you.
+Download Clue to track your vaginal dryness, medications, and sex drive to learn more about how your menstrual experiences change throughout your cycle, or whether medications have an impact on your life.

 Article was originally published on Oct.
 13, 2017.